syncs-usyd/syncs-constitution/constitution.rst

 Name
 ----

-The name of the Society shall be the Sydney University Information Technologies Society (SUITS), hereinafter referred to as "the Society".
+The name of the Society shall be the Sydney Computing Society (SYNCS), hereinafter referred to as "the Society".

 Aims
 ----